box/boxcli/README.md

 1. Download the version of the CLI for your OS.
 2. The Box CLI supports configuring multiple environments each with their own JSON configuration files.
 3. To set your first environment, run the following command and provide the file path to your JSON configuration file:
-    * `box configure environments add ~/Downloads/954218_4lvitde1_config.json --name AMSXBGCLI`
+    * `box configure environments add ~/Downloads/config.json --name CLI`
-    * To set the private key PEM file path separately, use the following command: `box configure environments add ~/Downloads/954218_4lvitde1_config.json --name AMSXBGCLI --private-key-path ./private_key.pem`
+    * To set the private key PEM file path separately, use the following command: `box configure environments add ~/Downloads/config.json --name CLI --private-key-path ./private_key.pem`
 4. Check that the CLI is configured correctly and working with the following command:
     * `box users get me`